MethodsAndPractices/vsteam/README.md

 The cases of every file is very important.
 This module is to be used on Windows, Linux and OSx so case is important.
 If the casing does not match Linux and OSx might fail.

 # Release Notes
+## 0.1.24
+- Added support so you can start a release from a Git commit

 ## 0.1.23
 Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/8) from [Michel Perfetti](https://github.com/miiitch) which included the following: